Egypt FA confirm loss of Africa Cup of Nations trophy | Goal.com

 Later, ex-Egypt midfielder Abdelghani confirmed in a press conference that the trophies had potentially been lost in a fire seven years ago.

-"After the burning of the Football Association headquarters, some cups were lost, and the matter was investigated," he began, "including the Africa Cup of Nations that we retained.
+"After the burning of the Football Association headquarters, some cups were lost, and the matter was investigated," the former FA member began, "including the Africa Cup of Nations that we retained.

 "Some said that the cup had been with Shawky Gharib, the former general coach of the Egypt national team, and some say it had been with Hassan, the former leader of the Pharaohs."